Skip to content

 CEO

-Joined Elucid mHealth in 2013 as CTO.
+Joined Elucid mHealth in 2014 as CTO.
 Moved to CEO and rebranded to Pill Connect in 2017.
 Lead the original technical design of the companies connected devices.
-Inventor on several patents and now leads customer and partner relationships and clinical trials.
+Co-inventor on several patents and now leads customer and partner relationships and clinical trials.
 Previously completed PhD in Machine Learning and Pattern Recognition.

 Robert Smith